Igor-dos-santos/ShopCart/README.md

 ### 🙏 Acknowledgments 🙏

-We want to express our heartfelt gratitude to all our contributors and the vibrant open-source community.
-Shop Cart wouldn't be the same without your amazing support and contributions! 🤗
+I want to express my gratitude to NCI that helped me throughout my education.
+Shop Cart wouldn't be possible without your amazing support and contributions! 🤗

-🎉 Thank you for joining us on this incredible shopping adventure with Shop Cart!
+🎉 Thank you for joining this incredible shopping adventure with Shop Cart!
 Happy Shopping, and may you discover endless treasures and delightful experiences! 🎉